xpd54/backtesting/README.md

 [2025-02-03 20:47:05.895] [0x7ff8599feb40] [INFO] Evaluated in 0:0:5sec
 ```

-if we run same strategy over diff frequncy it should be close enough (2055% gain) on 1h frequncy with similar 0.49 score.
+if we run the same strategy over diff frequencies it should be close enough (2055% gain) on 1h frequency with a similar 0.49 score.

 ```
 [2025-02-03 20:55:00.884] [0x7ff8599feb40] [INFO] rebalancing_trade_simulator[0.7000|0.0500] evaluation